aws-samples/aws-refactoring-to-serverless/implementation/direct-database-access/README.md

     - Go to the AWS Console and then to Step Functions
     - Click on the StateMachineOriginal State Machine
     - Click the Start Execution button and enter this input: `{"orderId": "[REPLACE WITH YOUR ORDER ID]"}`
-    - After a few seconds you should be able to see the Pizza Order details in State Machine output details.
+    - After a few seconds you should be able to see the Pizza Order details in State Machine output details

-4. Lastly, lets test refactored State Machine using the same orderId.
+4. Lastly, lets test the refactored State Machine using the same orderId.
 This version uses the DynamoGetItem integration to execute the read operation in DynamoDB without the need of using a Lambda function:
     - Go to the AWS Console and then to Step Functions
     - Click on the StateMachineRefactored State Machine
     - Click the Start Execution button and enter this input: `{"orderId": "[REPLACE WITH YOUR ORDER ID]"}`
-    - After a few seconds you should be able to see the Pizza Order details in State Machine output details.
+    - After a few seconds you should be able to see the Pizza Order details in State Machine output details

 *Note*: Since the refactored version executes the read operation directly in DynamoDB, it will return the results faster.